DanielJLewis/improved-rss-importer/readme.txt

 1. Upload `improved-rss-importer` to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
-1. Navigate to the Wordpress Tools menu and select Improved RSS Impor
+1. Navigate to the Word-press Tools menu and select 'Improved RSS Importer'

 == Changelog ==